pingcap/community/architecture/README.md

 ### Contributor

-New contributors should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.
+Anyone who has one PR merged for any project in the [PingCAP Organization](https://github.com/pingcap) is a Contributor.
+New Contributors should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.
+A contributor becomes a member of the SIG of the contribution automatically.

 #### How to become a Contributor